TiagoOlivoto/metan/README.md

 The `metan` contains some datasets for examples.
-We will use the example `data_ge` that contains data from two variables assessed in 10 genotypes growing in in 11 environments.
+We will use the example `data_ge` that contains data from two variables assessed in 10 genotypes growing in 14 environments.
 For more details see `?data_ge`

 ``` r
 library(metan)